 - time delay between orders

-time_delay: Change the question to ask for the number of seconds to delay each individual order. (e.g. How many seconds do you want to wait between each individual order?)
+time_delay: Change the question to ask for the number of seconds to delay each individual order. (e.g., How many seconds do you want to wait between each order?)

-The TWAP strategy logic is trying to split a large order into smaller ones over time, and it does that by maintaining important information about the state when processing orders by adding state variables.
+The TWAP strategy logic is trying to split a large order into smaller ones over time.
+It does that by maintaining important information about the state when processing orders by adding state variables.

 Custom state variables can be added to the strategy by setting variables in the

-self._quantity_remaining: Indicates the quantity of order left to be placed as individual orders.
-This state variable is updated after each order is placed and persisted throughout until the order is done processing.
+self._quantity_remaining: Indicates the number of orders left to be placed as individual orders.
+This state variable is updated after each order is placed and persisted until the order is processed.

 self._first_order: Indicates whether the current individual order is the first order.